hmcgowan/mineraloil-jmeter/src/main/java/example/README.md

 You will need to have python installed in order to run the example.

-The following command run from the ExampleFiles directory will serve the Example.html file
+Run the following command from the ExampleFiles directory and it will serve the Example.html file

     mineraloil-jmeter/src/main/resources/ExampleFiles$ python -m SimpleHTTPServer